-Our New Voices Are Rising program, which helps youth from underserved communities gain skills and experience in civic engagement, is introducing a new program this fall.
-Titled the Youth Air Quality Task Force, the program takes place over 6 weeks and focuses on the issue areas of air quality, health risks, and utility advocacy which directly impact our New Voices students.
-The task force offers our students an opportunity to discover the aspects of clean-air advocacy that are most important to them.
+Our New Voices Are Rising program, which develops environmental justice leadership and helps to build power among youth-of-color, is engaged in a new project this fall.
+Over six weeks, New Voices students in the Youth Air Quality Task Force will create media projects focused on air quality, associated health risks, and utility advocacy.
+The task force offers students an opportunity to discover the aspects of clean-air advocacy that are most important to them, and to educate and engage their communities in this work.
+Learn more about this exciting new project below.

 The goal of the Youth Air Quality Task Force program is to give youth the chance to bring attention and awareness to their communities on air quality and energy injustices.
 These problem areas are particularly salient to our New Voices students as many of them live in designated ‘priority communities’ marked by high levels of air pollution.
 Communities labeled by the government as “AB 617 ” receive funding to mitigate air quality issues and health problems through air protection plans.
 Despite living in polluted areas, a number of communities in the Bay Area have yet to be classified as AB 617 and have thereby been withheld government funding to tackle the problem.